Rayman Origins: Rayman Jungle Run

 A mobile platformer developed by Pastagames based on the style of Origins, titled Rayman Jungle Run, was released on September 20, 2012, for iOS and on September 27, 2012, for Android devices.
 The Android version was developed by DotEmu.
 Retaining the look of Origins, Jungle Run sees Rayman automatically running through 63 levels (plus 7 Land of the Livid Dead levels) with players tasked to jump and punch through obstacles and collect as many lums as possible in each stage.
 Collecting all 100 lums in each stage earns a skull tooth which go towards unlocking the Land of the Livid Dead level for each world.
 IGN gave the game a score of 8.8, calling it "a brilliant solution to one-touch platforming." iTunes named it the iPhone game of the year.
+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Rayman Jungle Run for "Casual Game of the Year" and "Mobile Game of the Year".
 A version for Windows 8, Windows RT and Windows Phone was released on March 7, 2013.
 A sequel, Rayman Fiesta Run, was released on November 7, 2013, featuring additional gameplay features carried over from Rayman Legends.
-As of January 2021, the game has been removed from all official platforms.
+As of January 2021, the game has been removed from Android and iOS.
+The Windows version, on Steam, was removed in December 2021,.